Heracleum maximum: Uses

 The thick flower stems, coming into season in early summer, can be peeled and eaten cooked when young, as was done by Native Americans.
 Caution should be taken as the flowers resemble those of the extremely poisonous Cicuta maculata.

 Indigenous North Americans have had a variety of uses for cow parsnip, often traveling long distances in the spring—50 miles or more—to find the succulent plant shoots.
 The young stems and leafstalks were peeled and usually eaten raw, while early American settlers cooked the plant.
 In terms of taste, texture, and nutrients, the peeled stalks resembled celery, which gave rise to the common name "Indian celery".
 The natives were aware of the toxic effects of the plant, knowing that if the outer skin were not removed, one would get an "itchy mouth" or blistering skin.
 Pregnant women were warned away from the flower bud stalks to prevent newborns from asphyxiating when crying.

 At least seven native groups in North America used the plant as a dermatological aid.
 It could be an ingredient in poultices applied to bruises or sores.
 A poultice prepared from the roots of cow parsnip was applied to swellings, especially of the feet.
 The dried stems were used as drinking straws for the old or infirm, or made into flutes for children.
 An infusion of the flowers can be rubbed on the body to repel flies and mosquitoes.
 A yellow dye can be made from the roots.

+The Haida use the timing of cow parsnip blooming as an indicator that gull eggs are no longer safe to eat.